Multiobjective Test Problems with Degenerate Pareto Fronts: Problem Characteristics

 \subsection{Partially Redundant Objectives}

 The correlation between objectives may differ in different regions of the objective space.
 Two objectives may be harmonious on some parts of the PF, while they are unrelated/conflicting on some other parts of the PF.
-Let us consider a $3$-objective minimization problem:
+Let us consider a three-objective minimisation problem:

 with